Law School Scholarships and Grants

 Justice Sandra Day O’Connor Merit Scholarships

-Full-tuition and $30,000 Justice Sandra Day O’Connor Merit Scholarships are available to incoming students who show exceptional academic promise.
+Full-tuition Justice Sandra Day O’Connor Merit Scholarships are available to incoming students who show exceptional academic promise.
 All students are considered upon admission to the school, without further application.
 These scholarships for law school are renewable annually, provided the recipient meets specified academic requirements.

 New England Law | Boston Academic Achievement, Dean’s, and Portia Merit Scholarships